DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 // ...
 ```

-The `AIController.GetAnswer` is used to get answers from the specified assistant.
+`AIController.GetAnswer` gets answers from the specified assistant.

 #### Files to Review: